Breeding-Insight/grape-leaf-morphometrics/README.md

     Develop a Python pipeline using a cutting-edge Mask R-CNN to automatically extract key morphological traits from grape leaf images.
     Analyze traits, including leaf area, length, width, height, serration, and lobe count.
     Process historical leaf photographs from the Geneva location.
-    Create a reliable, reproducible workflow for future leaf analysis
+    Create a reliable, reproducible workflow for future leaf analysis.

 ## Scope